 To develop an improvement plan and portfolio you must first get an accurate baseline of the current situation and describe the gaps.
 Doing this part well ensures better results because you’ll have practical, and more importantly, credible, information starting out.

 In this post, we outline 5 critical factors that we use to ensure a high quality, yet efficient performance evaluation process.
 One that leverages internal experts and external viewpoints, is focused on both the operational realities of the front line and leadership priorities / objectives, and that gives everyone the same baseline measurement system from which to make an objective assessment of “what good looks like.”
-Oh, and did we mention that it’s a process that only takes one day?
-This is Kaufman Global’s Rapid Performance Evaluation.
+This process can take as little as a couple of days.
+Check out Kaufman Global’s Rapid Performance Evaluation.

 But, before we dive into the 5 factors, a short history of business consulting analysis…

 For many years, the traditional way of getting started with clients involved a request for lots of data, a long list of questions and a team of four or five consultants onsite for 4-6 weeks to conduct a formal analysis.
 This would result in an implementation road map and ROI calculation that validated the path forward project.
-There are certainly situations today where the business case needs to be defined and this type of analysis is the right approach.
-But we have found that many clients no longer have the appetite or time for this and want to move almost directly to implementation.
+There are certainly situations today where the business case needs to be defined and this type of analysis is the right approach – especially when trying to evaluate extended, cross-functional value streams.
+We have found that many clients no longer have the appetite or time for this and want to move almost directly to implementation.

 On the complete other end of the spectrum was the famous “kick the tires” visit of the 90’s.
 This was basically a site walk-through to look around and get a feel for the location and how good or bad it seemed, but very little data was used to make the assessment and the structure of the visit varied greatly depending on the consultant and their personal preferences.